 By Beth Crocker

-Beth is CFO of Shadowbox and has spent over three decades leading finance teams in Silicon Valley.
-She was most recently Sr. VP, Finance for Rovi Corporation (now Tivo), a multi-national media and entertainment technology company.
-She has also led the finance teams at McAfee, CrossWorlds Software, uCast Global, and IDG Books Worldwide and provided M&A services for public companies such as Digital Realty and PriceSmart.
+Beth is co-founder and CFO of Shadowbox.
+She has spent over three decades leading finance teams for tech companies, including Rovi Corporation (now Tivo), McAfee, CrossWorlds Software, uCast Global, and IDG Books Worldwide and provided M&A services for public companies such as Digital Realty and PriceSmart.
 Her track record includes two successful IPOs and over 30 M&A transactions.

 Additional articles by Beth Crocker →